HMhugomeireles/HMhugomeireles/README.md

 - 🔭 I’m currently working on my website/blog.
 - 🌱 I’m currently learning gatsby and react-three-fiber.
-- 🤔 I’m looking for help with, how to become a better developer.
+- 🤔 I’m looking for help with, how to become a better person and developer.
 - 💬 Ask me about JavaScript, React, Css, Nodejs
 - 📫 How to reach me: [Twitter](https://twitter.com/h3meireles), [LinkedIn](https://www.linkedin.com/in/hm-hugomeireles/)